aserman01/AI-Robotic-Hand/README.md

 ![6- Final Product](https://user-images.githubusercontent.com/29065812/178454361-8f6eb8ef-7179-4449-899e-dc943b4fde71.jpg)

-You can find more photos in media folder!
+You can find more images and videos in media folder!